 1 "(B) The enrollee (or authorized represent- 2 ative).
 3 "(C) The health care professional that pro- 4 vides the items or services involved in the de- 5 nial.
 6 "(D) The institution at which the items or 7 services (or treatment) involved in the denial 8 are provided.
 9 "(E) The manufacturer of any drug or 10 other item that is included in the items or serv- 11 ices involved in the denial.
 12 "(F) Any other party determined under 13 any regulations to have a substantial interest in 14 the denial involved.
-15 "(8) DEFINITIONS.-For purposes of this sub- 16 section: 17 "(A) ENROLLEE.-The term 'enrollee' 18 means, with respect to health insurance cov- 19 erage offered by a health insurance issuer, an 20 individual enrolled with the issuer to receive 21 such coverage.
-22 "(B) Health care professional.-The 23 term 'health care professional' means an indi- 24 vidual who is licensed, accredited, or certified 25 under State law to provide specified health care services and who is operating within the scope of such licensure, accreditation, or certification.
-"SEC.
+15 "(8) Definitions.-For purposes of this sub- 16 section: 17 "(A) Enrollee.-The term 'enrollee' 18 means, with respect to health insurance cov- 19 erage offered by a health insurance issuer, an 20 individual enrolled with the issuer to receive 21 such coverage.
+22 "(B) HEALTH CARE PROFESSIONAL.-The 23 term 'health care professional' means an indi- 24 vidual who is licensed, accredited, or certified 25 under State law to provide specified health care

+- 1 services and who is operating within the scope - of such licensure, accreditation, or certification.

+3 "SEC.
 2799.
 ENFORCEMENT.

-4 "(a) IN GENERAL.-Subject to subsection (b), with 5 respect to specific individual health insurance coverage the 6 primary State for such coverage has sole jurisdiction to 7 enforce the primary State's covered laws in the primary 8 State and any secondary State.

-9 "(b) SECONDARY STATE'S AUTHORITY.-Nothing in 10 subsection (a) shall be construed to affect the authority 11 of a secondary State to enforce its laws as set forth in 12 the exception specified in section 2796(b)(1).

-13 "(c) COURT INTERPRETATION.-In reviewing action 14 initiated by the applicable secondary State authority, the 15 court of competent jurisdiction shall apply the covered 16 laws of the primary State.

-"(d) NOTICE OF COMPLIANCE FAILURE.-In the case of individual health insurance coverage offered in a secondary State that fails to comply with the covered laws of the primary State, the applicable State authority of the secondary State may notify the applicable State authority of the primary State.".

-23 (b) EFFECTIVE DATE.-The amendment made by24 subsection (a) shall apply to individual health insurance
+- 4 "(a) IN GENERAL.-Subject to subsection (b), with - 5 respect to specific individual health insurance coverage the - 6 primary State for such coverage has sole jurisdiction to - 7 enforce the primary State's covered laws in the primary - 8 State and any secondary State. - 9 "(b) Secondary State's Authority.-Nothing in - 10 subsection (a) shall be construed to affect the authority - 11 of a secondary State to enforce its laws as set forth in - 12 the exception specified in section 2796(b)(1). - 13 "(c) Court Interpretation.-In reviewing action - 14 initiated by the applicable secondary State authority, the - 15 court of competent jurisdiction shall apply the covered - 16 laws of the primary State. - 17 "(d) Notice of Compliance Failure.-In the case - 18 of individual health insurance coverage offered in a sec- - 19 ondary State that fails to comply with the covered laws - 20 of the primary State, the applicable State authority of the - 21 secondary State may notify the applicable State authority - 22 of the primary State.". - (b) Effective Date.-The amendment made by - 24 subsection (a) shall apply to individual health insurance

-1 coverage offered, issued, or sold after the date that is one 2 year after the date of the enactment of this Act. · 3 (c) GAO ONGOING STUDY AND REPORTS.- 4 (1) STUDY.-The Comptroller General of the 5 United States shall conduct an ongoing study con- 6 cerning the effect of the amendment made by sub- 7 section (a) on- 8 (A) the number of uninsured and under-in- 9 sured; 10 (B) the availability and cost of health in- 11 surance policies for individuals with pre-existing 12 medical conditions; 13 (C) the availability and cost of health in- 14 surance policies generally; 15 (D) the elimination or reduction of dif- 16 ferent types of benefits under health insurance 17 policies offered in different States; and 18 (E) cases of fraud or abuse relating to 19 health insurance coverage offered under such 20 amendment and the resolution of such cases.
-21 (2) ANNUAL REPORTS.-The Comptroller Gen- 22 eral shall submit to Congress an annual report, after 23 the end of each of the 5 years following the effective 24 date of the amendment made by subsection (a), on 25 the ongoing study conducted under paragraph (1).
+1 coverage offered, issued, or sold on or after October 1

+2 2019.

+3 (c) GAO ONGOING STUDY AND REPORTS.-

+4 (1) STUDY.-The Comptroller General of the

+5 United States shall conduct an ongoing study con-

+6 cerning the effect of the amendment made by sub-

+7 section (a) on-

+8 (A) the number of uninsured and under-in-

+9 sured;

+10 (B) the availability and cost of health in-

+11 surance policies for individuals with pre-existing

+12 medical conditions;

+13 (C) the availability and cost of health in-

+14 surance policies generally;

+15 (D) the elimination or reduction of dif-

+16 ferent types of benefits under health insurance

+17 policies offered in different States; and

+18 (E) cases of fraud or abuse relating to

+19 health insurance coverage offered under such

+20 amendment and the resolution of such cases.

+21 (2) ANNUAL REPORTS.-The Comptroller Gen-

+22 eral shall submit to Congress an annual report, after

+23 the and of each of the 5 years following the affective

+- 1 date of the amendment made by subsection (a), on - the ongoing study conducted under paragraph (1).